TAPcentric/OpenWorkspace/.github/ISSUE_TEMPLATE/request-a-new-feature.md

 ---
-name: 2-Request a new feature
+name: 2) Request a new feature
-about: Suggest a new feature request
+about: Suggest a new feature request for release candidacy
 title: ''
 labels: ''
 assignees: ''